mjuric/research.majuric.org/content/teaching/astr511.md

 ## Location

  * When: 2:20-3:40, Tue & Thu, Winter quarter 2016-2017
- * Where: PAB B305 (Physics-Astronomy Building, 3rd Floor, western end of the hallway)
+ * Where: PAB B305 (Physics-Astronomy Building, 3rd Floor, eastern end of the hallway)

 ## Description